Formatting Text

 I add a bit extra to cursor_y here to create a little gap between paragraphs.

 Now that you’ve implemented styled text, you’ve probably noticed—unless you’re on macOSWhile we can’t confirm this in the documentation, it seems that the macOS “Core Text” APIs cache fonts more aggressively than Linux and Windows.
-The optimization described in this section won’t hurt any on macOS, but also won’t improve speed as much as on Windows and Linux.—that on a large web page like this chapter your browser has slowed significantly from the last chapter.
+The optimization described in this section won’t hurt any on macOS, but also won’t improve speed as much as on Windows and Linux.—that on a large web page like this chapter our browser has slowed significantly from the previous chapter.
 That’s because text layout, and specifically the part where you measure each word, is quite slow.You can profile Python programs by replacing your python3 command with python3 -m cProfile.
 Look for the lines corresponding to the measure and metrics calls to see how much time is spent measuring text.

 We’ll store our cache in a global FONTS dictionary: